 Where can I find the earliest start date for a NIH grant?

 This is listed on the NIH Website.

 Where can I find a copy of the NIH research proposal directions and form pages?

 Where can I find the answers to the standard Face/Cover page questions?

 On the ORSP website under Frequently Required Proposal Data.

 What is the significance of filling in the 'Department' and 'Division' on the applicant's profile page?

 These answers directly impact the Medical School ranking in the NIH rankings.
 The ‘Division’ should always be ‘Medical School’ for our faculty.
 The ‘Department’ should be the PI’s primary department even if they are submitting through the university on a center/unranked department organization code or department ID.

-Does the abstract need to be included for review by the Grant Review & Analysis Office?
+Does the abstract need to be included for review by Grant Services & Analysis?